Ekbal41/napnux/README.md

 ## Quick Start

-The quickest way to get started with napnuxt is to use `nux-cli` to generate a project.
+The quickest way to get started with napnux is to use `nux-cli` to generate a project.

 ```console
  npm install -g nux-cli
 ```

-To create a project:
+To create a project  run the following command and follow the given instructions

 ```console
  nux-cli init
 ```

-And follow the given instructions

-Install dependencies: In the project directory,
+Install dependencies:

 ```console
  npm install